THEjoezack/searchbetter.dev/src/pages/blog/importing-git-history-to-elasticsearch.md

 ./import.sh
 ```

-A copy of the fully formatted finaljson.json file has been gernated, but as long as everything has
+A copy of the fully formatted finaljson.json file has been generated, which is useful for debugging.

 Here's a link to documentation for quickly spinning up an Elastic Stack cluster:
 https://searchbetter.dev/blog/quickstart-guide-elastic-stack-for-devs/